 - fire protection and means of escape in case of fire

 2. Protecting people from cowboy builders and unsafe practices

-Regular site visits from building control surveyors during building work helps ensure that construction work is on the right track to complying with building regulations.
-Surveyors are there to offer advice and guidance on meeting the necessary standards.
+Regular site visits from building control surveyors during building work helps you to ensure that construction work is on the right track to complying with the building regulations.
+Surveyors are there to offer you and your builder advice and guidance on meeting the necessary standards.
 Of course, if things aren't done properly, it can be very costly to make things right.